-John Stratton works with industry clients and liaises with NSCC staff and faculty to develop funding proposals and support research and development (R&D) projects.
+John Stratton leads the team and works with industry clients and NSCC staff and faculty to develop funding proposals and support research and development (R&D) projects.

 An experienced professional engineer and manager, John’s career focus is on innovation.
 He has a wide range of product development and project management experience in manufacturing, metal fabrication, naval ship repair, R&D, shipbuilding, and telecommunications.
 John’s eager to help SEATAC discover gaps in Nova Scotia’s ocean technology industry:

 “Over the course of my career, I’ve worked in different types of organizations – the military, large companies, small ones, academic institutions – and I have been involved in many different developmental projects.
 My diverse experience gives me the ability to understand our clients’ R&D and product development issues from several different perspectives, and that helps to create robust proposals and projects.”

 John’s always been interested in science and engineering; after high school he followed in his father’s footsteps and joined the military where he earned his degree in mechanical engineering.
 However, his passion for research and adventure began much earlier than that: